 At least for now. . .

 I have to acknowledge my mind is already failing me.
 I rely very heavily on photography and writing to preserve memories.
 Even utilizing these tools, so much of what I experience is inevitably forgotten.
 I want to look back on my life and remember the people I met at the nightclub in Berlin or the family in Vietnam who welcomed me openly into their home despite any differences or language barriers between us.
-I can’t even remember to grab my towel off of the hook before I check out of my hostel (god do I miss that towel).
+Most days, I can’t even remember to grab my towel off of the hook before I check out of my hostel (oh how do I miss that towel).

 What’s going to happen when our minds really go?
 You will undoubtedly be shaped by these experiences, but how will we begin to remember them all?